Codependency

 Sometimes, tragic circumstances like abuse can lead a child to believe that the only time they get any type of attention from a family member is when they are being abused.
 They take this thought pattern with them through adulthood, and thus remain in abusive relationships because of this skewed definition of love and acceptance.

 The earlier that dysfunctional family dynamics begin, the more likely a child will develop codependent behaviors.
-Researchers have found that the time between six weeks and 11 months old are the most crucial for infants to form emotional attachments.
+Researchers have found that the time between six weeks and 11 months is the most crucial for infants to form emotional attachments.

-Codependency thought patterns can be categorized, and codependents may display some patterns but not others.
-How a person exhibits codependency depends on the nature of their past trauma.
+Signs of codependency can be categorized, and codependents may display some signs but not others.
+How a person exhibits codependency often depends on the nature of their past trauma.

 Denial